-Declaration and finalisation date: 10 November 2016
+Declaration and finalisation date: 15 November 2018

-Last day to trade to qualify for the dividend: 10 January 2017
+Last day to trade to qualify for the dividend: 15 November 2018

-Shares commence trading ex-dividend: 11 January 2017
+Shares commence trading ex-dividend: 9 January 2019

-Record date: 13 January 2017
+Record date: 11 January 2019

-Payment date: 17 January 2017
+Payment date: 14 January 2019

 Dividends payable to shareholders on the South African register will be paid in South African Rand and all dividends attributable to holders of the ADR shares on the NYSE will be dealt with in accordance with their custody agreements in place with their local custodian.